nvandy23/nvandy23/README.md

 Welcome to my profile!
 Feel free to stay awhile!
 I'm currently enrolled in a software engineering immersive course through General Assembly.
 I'm currently learning the newest technologies in the industy.
 You can follow my journey down below!

-## Technologies I have recently learned:
+## Languages and frameworks I have recently learned:
 HTML5
 CSS
 Javascript